 - Bone-in or boneless does not matter.
 And fat pad up or down does not matter.

-- I suggest a good quality liquid smoke, but skip it if you want.
+- I suggest a good-quality liquid smoke, but you can skip it if you prefer.
+You can also use mustard.

 - Use a rub of your choice.
 I provided a suggested rub.
 You may decrease the salt if you want.

-- Done is really 200ยฐ-205ยฐ, but some crock pots just can't get there.
-Don't settle for under 185ยฐ and try for at leastย 190ยฐ but higher is better.
+- Done is really 200ยฐ-205ยฐ, but some crock pots just can't reach that temperature.
+Don't settle for under 190ยฐ; try for at leastย 195ยฐ, but higher is better.

-- If your crock pot can not get to the correct temperature, move to a 250ยฐ oven on a tray with sides to finish.
+- If your crock pot does not reach the correct temperature, move it to a 250ยฐ oven on a tray with sides to finish.

 - You can delay shedding time by 2-3 hours by wrapping the foil-sealed butt in multiple towels and a small cooler if you have one.

-- Good refrigerated for 4 days, but I prefer 2 days since the texture seems to suffer.
+- It would be good if refrigerated for up to 4 days, but I would prefer 2 days since the texture seems to suffer.
 It will freeze well for 4 months.

 - Never reheat with sauce applied; the acid will destroy the texture.